scrapbird/scrapbird.github.io/_posts/2016-06-22-diving-into-radare2.md

 <img src="/images/2016-06-22/561CySN.png" width="340" alt="radare 2's prompt" />

-As can be seen by the r2 prompt, we at currently positioned at offset **0x004003a0**.
+As can be seen by the r2 prompt, we are currently positioned at offset **0x004003a0**.
 Lets analyze the whole file and seek to the main subroutine:

 ![main subroutine](/images/2016-06-22/9A4n0rn.png)